MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/OnScreenKeyboardLayouts.md

 title: Specify available on-screen keyboard language layouts
 author: johntasler
 ms.author: jtasler
-ms.date: 09/22/2017
+ms.date: 09/12/2018
 ms.topic: article
 description: Learn how to specify which on-screen keyboard language layouts are available to the users of your Windows IoT device.
 keywords: windows 10 IoT Core, commercialize, osk onscreen keyboard language layouts
 ---
+> [!IMPORTANT]
+> As of Windows 10 IoT Core, version 1809, this article is no longer applicable.
+Please see the
+> [On-screen keyboard for headed devices](./OnScreenKeyboard.md) page for the current
+> documentation.

 # On-Screen Keyboard Language Layouts

-The RS2 and RS3 on-screen keyboard (OSK) supports layouts for the following languages:
+The on-screen keyboard (OSK) in Windows 10 IoT Core, versions 1703, 1709, and 1803, supports layouts for the following languages:

 | Language Tag  | Description             | Layout Code |
 | :------------ | :---------------------- | -----------:|